 I’m reminded of a philosophy lecturer during my theological studies who introduced the idea of a beautiful rose.

 A poet tries to capture and express the rose’s beauty in colorful, creative language.
 It’s about its intangible qualities – beauty, essence, spirit, impact.

-Perhaps, by analogy, we might experience this phenomenon in leaders as personality, character, and charisma, or X factor.
+Perhaps, by analogy, we might experience this phenomenon in leaders as personality, character, charisma, or X factor.

 The important point for me is that beauty isn’t just about some abstract objective quality of the rose.
 It’s about how I subjectively perceive, experience, and respond to it.